-Now click the plus symbol (arrow symbol in version 2012/13) next to Properties in the Solution Explorer above.
+Now click the arrow symbol next to Properties in the Solution Explorer above.
 You'll see the following:

 The file called AssemblyInfo.cs contains information about your programme.
 Double click this file to open it up and see the code.
 Here's just some of it: